-A licensee must notify the Commission of a change of its registered or equivalent name and of a change to its registered address or principal place of business.
+A licensee must notify the Commission of a change to its registered or equivalent name and of any change to its registered address or principal place of business.

-A licensee must notify the Commission of any changes to managers involved with the licensee's controlled investment business in Guernsey, the secretary of the licensee, the Compliance Officer, the Money Laundering Reporting Officer, the Money Laundering Compliance Officer and should include a statement for the reasons for the change.
+A licensee must notify the Commission of any changes to managers involved with the licensee's controlled investment business in Guernsey, the secretary of the licensee, the Compliance Officer, the Money Laundering Reporting Officer, and the Money Laundering Compliance Officer, and should include a statement of the reasons for the change.
 Licensees should remain aware that changes to certain of these positions requires the Commission's prior statement of no objection before they take place and reference should be made to Sections 39 to 42 of the Protection of Investors (Bailiwick of Guernsey) Law, 2020 in this respect.

 If a significant complaint remains unsettled for longer than three months, the licensee shall immediately inform the Commission and shall also advise the complainant that he may inform the Commission directly of his complaint.

 Annual Compliance Return

 All licensees must file annually with the Commission their compliance return using the Commissions on-line portal.
-Please refer to the Returns section for further information in respect of the annual compliance return requirements.
+Please refer to the Returns section for further information with regard to the requirements of the annual compliance return.

 Extension of Licence

-Where a Licensee wishes to extend the Categories of Investments and/or Restricted Activities for which it is licensed to conduct, an application form should be submitted.
-(Form RA/2, which may be found here).
+Where a Licensee wishes to extend the Categories of Investments and/or Restricted Activities which it is licensed to conduct, an application form should be submitted.